humans-to-robots-motion/mogaze/README.md

 which are all important when a robot needs to predict the movements of humans in close proximity.
-Hence, this novel dataset of full-body motion for everyday manipulation task includes the above.
+Hence, this novel dataset of full-body motion for everyday manipulation task addresses these shortcomings by including the above.

 The motion data was captured using a traditional motion capture system based on reflective markers.